lihaoyun6/QuickRecorder/README.md

 Use 60+ when recording anything moving, e.g. videos or games.
 Don't use 30fps setting for 30fps games/videos

+### HDR Screenshot

+- macOS does not support writing AVIF or JXL
+- current approach is to write 10 bit HEIF PQ BT2020, but this is limited to 420 chroma sampling

 ### Notes for building

 Grant screen recording permissions to all new builds when building in xcode: